 I’ve lived and worked in Edinburgh since 1995 and Scotland is very much home, though I grew up much further south, in Devon and Nottingham.
 After taking a degree in English Language and Literature at Leeds University, I became a librarian, and have worked in the British Library, National Museums Scotland, and the University of Edinburgh.
 I changed direction in 2009 and now my day job has nothing to do with books.
 I don’t think having a day job is a bad thing at all for a writer (and for most of us it’s a necessity), though it makes for a constant balancing act.

-When I’m not writing or working at the day job, I’m usually to be found walking my dog on Edinburgh’s hills or the beaches of East Lothian – or enjoying the many distractions my adopted home town has to offer.
+When I’m not writing or working at the day job, I’m usually to be found walking on Edinburgh’s hills or the beaches of East Lothian – or enjoying the many distractions my adopted home town has to offer.